hucker/ten8t/README.md

 ## Streamlit Demo  (`ten8t/st_ten8t/st_demo.py`)

 Integration with `streamlit` was important, so I made the way you interact with `ten8t` work well with the tools that `streamlit` exposes.
 Integrating with the goodness of `streamlit` is a breeze.
 Here is a non-trivial example showing many of the features of `ten8t` in a `streamlit` app.
-in 200 lines of code you can select from packages folders, have a full streamlit UI to select the package, tags, levels, ruids and generate colored tabular report.
+In 200 lines of code you can select from packages folders, have a full streamlit UI to select the package, tags,levels, ruids and generate colored tabular report.

 Here is the setup using a couple of modules in a package folder: